moveslikejaekyu/Portfolio/README.md

 </br>

    And it is the result of tweets.
 There are tweets, name of user, length of sentence, ID, date of tweet, source, number of likes and retweets.
-I supposed to use all these things to approaching our project's goal in that time, but finally i only used tweets.

 </br>
 Next step, i have to refine extracted tweets.
 Because if i use word counting code with not refined tweets, the result will be full with words like 'a','the','is' kind of these words that we usually use in normal sentence(not hactivst's sentence).
 This result will hinder our goal to extract hacktivist's word.
 So i made 'removig punctuation' code for refining kind of these words. </br>